 I, too, after having worked in marketing for Alpacka, HMG, and Revelate, and having been a rock-focused alpinist, also travel with as little gear as possible.
 Subsequently, I found it easy to adopt the ultra-light multi-sport tactics espoused by Doom and the other bikeraft masters–Roman Dial, Eric Parsons, Mike Curiak, etc.

 Despite his loyalties, sometimes new gear appears that begs to be tested.
-We recently acquired a few ultralight items from Big Agnes’ new bikepacking collection, which really impressed us (read more below).
+We recently acquired a few ultralight items for our bikerafting kit from Big Agnes’ new bikepacking collection, which really impressed us (read more below).
 I still covet a few items on their website.
 Nice work BA.
 I used one of their older two-person tents in Scotland, and so was thrilled to get my hands on the Copper Spur UL2.

 Our Early Spring 2-Day Adventure

 Anyway, back to the question at hand… What should be in your bikerafting kit for a two-day adventure?

 Steve and I embarked on a short trip to Southern Utah March 2019 to work on a project with his friends over at Felt Soul Media.
 Because we traveled together, we consolidated and shared our gear, always a good idea, as you don’t need two sunscreens or toothpaste tubes.
 Here’s what we brought.

 For those of you who want to know what bikeraft kit to take on a longer bikeraft adventure, check out Steve’s article, “Bikerafting Tajikistan – Here’s What You Take.”

 Our two-Day Desert Bikerafting Kit